Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.CLI/README.md

 - Page type inheritance.
 You cannot migrate page types that inherit fields from other types.
 - Categories for page type fields.
 Field categories are not migrated with page types.

-The Migration Tool attempts to map the _Data type_ and _Form control_ of page type fields to an appropriate equivalent in Xperience by Kentico.
+The Kentico Migration Tool attempts to map the _Data type_ and _Form control_ of page type fields to an appropriate equivalent in Xperience by Kentico.
 This is not always possible, and cannot be done for custom data types or form controls.
 We recommend that you check your content type fields after the migration and adjust them if necessary.

-The following table describes how the Migration Tool maps the data types and form controls/components of page type fields:
+The following table describes how the Kentico Migration Tool maps the data types and form controls/components of page type fields:

 | KX13/12/11 Data type     | XbyK Data type            | KX13/12/11 Form control | XbyK Form component                                                                      |